-Discount Rate - The discount rate used to measure the total pension liability at June 30, 2019 was 6.28% for PERS and 6.85% for PFRS.
-For both PERS and PFRS, the respective single blended discount rates were based on the long-term expected rate of return on pension plan investments of 7.00%, and a municipal bond rate of 3.50% as of June 30, 2019, based on the Bond Buyer Go 20-Bond Municipal Bond Index which includes tax-exempt general obligation municipal bonds with an average rating of AA/Aa or higher.
-The projection of cash flows used to determine the discount rates assumed that contributions from Plan members will be made at the current member contribution rates and that contributions from employers and for PFRS, the non-employer contributing entity, will be based on 70% of the actuarially determined contributions for the State employer and 100% of actuarially determined contributions for the local employers.
-Based on those assumptions, the Plan's fiduciary net position was projected to be available to make projected future benefit payments of current plan members through 2057 for PERS and through 2076 for PFRS.
-Therefore, the long-term expected rate of return on Plan investments was applied to projected benefit payments through 2057 for PERS and through 2076 for PFRS, and the municipal bond rate was applied to projected benefit payments after that date in determining the total pension liabilities.
+Discount Rate - For PERS and PFRS, the discount rate used to measure the total pension liability was 7.00% as of June 30, 2021.
+For both PERS and PFRS, the projection of cash flows used to determine the discount rate assumed that contributions from plan members will be made at the current member contribution rates and that contributions from employers and the nonemployer contributing entity will be based on 100% of the actuarially determined contributions for the State employer and 100% of actuarially determined contributions for the local employers.
+Based on those assumptions, the plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
+Therefore, the long-term expected rate of return on plan investments was applied to all projected benefit payments to determine the total pension liability.